The following Tax practice note provides comprehensive and up to date legal information covering:

 The VAT disclosure rules, sometimes known as the VADR (standing for VAT avoidance disclosure regime), make it obligatory to inform Her Majesty's Revenue & Customs (HMRC) about certain VAT avoidance arrangements.
 Making a disclosure has no bearing on whether the arrangements have their intended VAT outcome.
 This means, for instance, that if a scheme is legally effective (from the taxpayer's point of view), HMRC will have to legislate to stop it.

-The disclosure rules act as an
+The disclosure rules act as an early warning system for HMRC.
+Before the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.